hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 ## Pros and Cons about this solution

+As with any solution, there are both Pros and Cons to using it.

 Pros:

-* Lightweight solution as it only requires Grafana and an easily installable plugin
+* A lightweight solution that only requires Grafana and an easily installable plugin
 * Supports collecting metrics from any API
-* Cross-platform support, all components can be installed on Microsoft Windows or Linux.
+* Cross-platform support, all components can be installed on Microsoft Windows or Linux

 Cons:

-* Cannot create a time series Grafana visualization with non-time series data you may retrieve from an API.
-This would require the use of a database like Prometheus or InfluxDB
+* Cannot create a time series Grafana visualization with non-time series data you may retrieve from an API (This would require the use of a database, like Prometheus or InfluxDB)
-* Requires in-depth knowledge of the UQL language, API, authentication, and methods.
+* Requires in-depth knowledge of the UQL language, API, authentication, and methods

 # Configuration